An exponential improvement workshop moves teams from firefighting to long-term improvement.

 Exponential improvement gives organizations a way to realistically achieve consensus on improvement targets: how much improvement to expect and how long it will take to make them (half-life estimates).

-And it provides a way to track that improvements are progressing as expected (half-life plots).
-It provides a method to reward teams for disaster prevention, rather than for disaster recovery.
-It can save time, dollars, and even lives.
+It provides a way to track that improvements are progressing as expected (half-life plots).
+It's a method to reward teams for disaster prevention, rather than for firefighting and disaster recovery.
+It saves time, dollars, and even lives.

 For a more detailed description of this approach, see the full paper on Exponential Improvement.
 (113K)